borderyz/neurowaves-lab-documentation/docs/source/2-meg-kit-system/5-operational-protocol.rst

             - Transfer both files to NYU BOX as detailed in the data uploading section.
     - FastScan Instructions
         - Open FastScanII software (icon on desktop)
-        - Please refer to `Data Naming and Storing: MEG <https://neurowaves.readthedocs.io/en/latest/6-meg-data-gallery/2-datanaming-and-storing-meg.html>`_ dragging your mouse over areas you want to delete
+        - Please refer to `MEG-Laserscan files <https://neurowaves.readthedocs.io/en/latest/5-meg-data-gallery/2-datastorage.html#meg-laserscan-files>`_
         - To delete points you’ve selected, simply click on the backspace key on your keyboard
         - Then go to Edit > Generate Surface
             - Smoothing = 5mm